wombleton/gitlaw-nz/acts/P/Patents Act 1953.md

 *   (4) Articles 53(5), (9) and (11), 54, 55(4) to (8), 56, and 57, may be amended either by a revision conference or according to the provisions of Article 61\.

-### Article 61 Amendment of Certain Provisions of the Treaty
+### Article 61---Amendment of Certain Provisions of the Treaty

 *   (1)(a) Proposals for the amendment of Articles 53(5), (9) and (11), 54, 55(4) to (8), 56, and 57, may be initiated by any State member of the Assembly, by the Executive Committee, or by the Director General.